 Workplace Health and Safety Queensland licence specialists who remove asbestos.
 For a list of licensed asbestos removalists visit the WorkSafe website.

-Read our fact sheet to learn more about:
+See our web page learn more about:

 If cleaning up areas where copper chrome arsenate (CCA) treated timber has been burned, be aware it can pose a health risk if only a few grams are swallowed or inhaled.

 It is not possible to tell if ash contains arsenic just by looking at it, so you should treat the ash as containing copper, chromium and arsenic.

 - wear personal protective clothing while cleaning up

 - keep children and animals away from the area

 - double-bag and seal the ash for disposal in landfill

 - Call HEALTH (13 43 25 84) at any time for more information.